canelmas/let/README.md

     @Override
     public void onPermissionDenied(List<DeniedPermission> results) {
         /**
-        * Do whatever you need to do about denied permissions
+        * Do whatever you need to do about denied permissions:
         *   - update UI
         *   - if permission is denied with 'Never Ask Again', prompt a dialog to tell user
         *   to go to the app settings screen in order to grant again the permission denied */